What do Under Offer and Sold STC mean?

 The Scotland Case

 One thing to note is that the system used in Scotland is quite different.
-Unlike in other locations, any purchase offer made by a prospective buyer immediately becomes legally binding as soon as it is made.
+Any purchase offer made by a prospective buyer immediately becomes legally binding as soon as it is made.
 In short, Scotland does not have the Subject to Contract stage.

 From time to time, the paperwork process in Scotland or missives as they are known may fail to work for a certain transaction.
 In such an eventuality, there is what is referred to as Sold STCM or Sold Subject to Conclusion of Missives.
-For estate agents, it means that they have no option but to ensure that they pass on all the offers they receive on a given property.
+Estate agents must pass on all the offers they receive on a given property.

 Here, all offers made on a given property are in many cases the result of a survey process, satisfactory contract, and mortgage approvals.
 Therefore, the estate agents are legally required to ensure that they pass on all the information and offers they receive from potential buyers.
 This is regardless of what they may think about the offer that has been made.